 Shortly after the release of the game’s second edition, Spycraft 2.0, AEG discontinued most of its RPG lines.
 This left Spycraft without a home and gave its creators an opportunity to steal it away and make with the happy, happy fun time (read: global domination).
 Back room deals were brokered and sacrifices were made, and here we are: a band of merry maniacs and a growing army of the coolest, most dedicated fans in the biz, scheming from the shadows.

-Crafty Games is responsible for the Mistborn Adventure Game, based on the New York Times best-selling novel series by Brandon Sanderson, as well as Fantasy Craft, a high adventure OGL toolkit game that lets you build and play in your world, on your terms.
-Our upcoming releases include Little Wizards, a starter RPG designed to introduce kids aged 6 to 10 to the hobby we all know and love, and the highly anticipated Spycraft Third Edition, a fresh start and a brand new direction for the World’s Greatest Espionage RPG.
+Crafty Games is responsible for the Mistborn Adventure Game, based on the New York Times best-selling novel series by Brandon Sanderson, as well as Fantasy Craft, a high adventure OGL toolkit game that lets you build and play in your world, on your terms; and Little Wizards, a starter RPG designed to introduce kids aged 6 to 10 to the hobby we all know and love.
+Their next roleplaying game project is the highly anticipated Spycraft Third Edition, a fresh start and a brand new direction for the World’s Greatest Espionage RPG.